 This Deed is conditional upon the grant of the Planning Permission.

-The obligations and restrictions in Clauses 5.1 of this Deed and in the Schedules to this Deed are further conditional upon Commencement of the Project.
+Save for clause 6, paragraphs 1.1.1 to 1.1.4 of Schedule 2 and paragraph 1 of Schedule 3 (which shall take effect upon the grant of the Planning Permission) the obligations and restrictions in Clauses 5.1 of this Deed and in the Schedules to this Deed are further conditional upon Commencement of the Project.

 If the Planning Permission is quashed, revoked, expires before Commencement or is modified without agreement of the Owner and Promoter the obligations in this Deed shall cease to have effect.